smartoptics/sosnmp/docs/source/docs/snmp-design.rst

 protocol operations, management information is transferred in so-called Protocol Data Units (PDU).
-Seven PDU types are defined in SNMP addressing conceptually different operations to be performed by either managing or managed entities (Manager or Agent repectively).
+Seven PDU types are defined in SNMP addressing conceptually different operations to be performed by either managing or managed entities (Manager or Agent respectively).

 * Manager-to-agent